AshokSongara/AndroidCleanArchitectureAssignment/README.md

 - UI tests using Expresso Framework
 - Instrumentation test for local database
-- Testing ViewModels, repositories using MOCKK Library.
+- Testing ViewModels, repositories using Mockito Library.

 # Analytics and Logging